openlawteam/tribute-contracts/docs/adapters/Managing.md

 For each proposal created through the adapter, we keep track of the following information

 #### applicant
-The member who is initiating the module proposal.
+The member who is initiating the adapter proposal.

-#### moduleId
+#### adapterId
-The ID of the module to add or replace.
+The ID of the adapter to add or replace.

-### moduleAddress
+### adapterAddress
-The address of the new module contract.
+The address of the new adapter contract.

 ### keys
-The configuration keys for the module.
+The configuration keys for the adapter.

 ### values
-The values to set for the module configuraition.
+The values to set for the adapter configuraition.

 ### flags
-The ACL for the new module.
+The ACL for the new adapter.

 ## Dependencies and interactions (internal / external)

 ## Functions description and assumptions / checks

-### function createModuleChangeRequest(DaoRegistry dao, bytes32 proposalId, bytes32 moduleId, address moduleAddress, bytes32[] calldata keys, uint256[] calldata values, uint256 _flags)
+### function createAdapterChangeRequest(DaoRegistry dao, bytes32 proposalId, bytes32 adapterId, address adapterAddress, bytes32[] calldata keys, uint256[] calldata values, uint256 _flags)

-Creates a proposal to add/replace the given module with a new version including configuration and flags.
+Creates a proposal to add/replace/remove the given adapter with a new version including configuration and flags.

-**dao** is the DAO instance to be configured **proposalId** is the ID chosen for this module proposal, must be unique **moduleId** the ID of the new module **moduleAddress** the contract address of the new module **keys** the configuration keys to set
+**dao** is the DAO instance to be configured **proposalId** is the ID chosen for this adapter proposal, must be unique **adapterId** the ID of the new adapter **adapterAddress** the contract address of the new adapter.
+If the address equals 0x0, it means the adapterId needs to be removed.
+**keys** the configuration keys to set
-**values** the configuration values to set, must be same length as keys **flags** the ACL for the new module
+**values** the configuration values to set, must be same length as keys **flags** the ACL for the new adapter

 ### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes calldata data)

-Sponsors a proposal to add/replace a module.
+Sponsors a proposal to add/replace a adapter.

-**dao** is the DAO instance to be configured **proposalId** is the ID of a previously created module proposal which has not been sponsored **data**
+**dao** is the DAO instance to be configured **proposalId** is the ID of a previously created adapter proposal which has not been sponsored **data**

 ### function processProposal(DaoRegistry dao, bytes32 proposalId)

-Processes a proposal to add/replace a module.
+Processes a proposal to add/replace a adapter.

 **dao** is the DAO instance to be configured **proposalId** is the ID of a previously created configuration proposal which has passed the vote